eeBOMBA/AGORA-3_Adaptive_Geometric_Omni-directional_Robot_Arm/README.md

 # Advanced-Robotic-Arm-PID-Control-Project
 In progess

-This project demonstrates a 5-DOF robotic arm designed and built from scratch with a custom planetary gearbox and integrated PID feedback control system.
+This project demonstrates a 6-DOF robotic arm designed and built from scratch with a custom planetary gearbox and integrated PID feedback control system.
 Developed using Arduino and C++, the system uses rotary encoders and pressure sensors for precise joint positioning and adaptive grip control.

 ---

 **Goal**
-To design a modular robotic arm capable of accurate motion and real-time feedback using closed-loop PID control, serving as a foundation for future ROS2-based autonomous operation.
+To design a modular robotic arm capable of accurate motion and real-time feedback using closed-loop PID control, serving as a foundation for future ROS2-based/Matlab Simulink autonomous operation.

 ---

 **Features**
-- 5-DOF robotic arm designed in Fusion 360
+- 6-DOF robotic arm designed in Fusion 360
 - Custom 48:1 planetary gearbox for improved torque
 - PID control for position feedback and stability
 - Pressure sensing system for adaptive grip control